SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 created: 2022-12-20T12:33:58.820Z
 guid: 4ed7f75b-927b-4f70-b1f1-954df10a5842
 ---
-Sometimes when editing a video the editor wants to indicate good and bad examples to the audience.
+Sometimes when editing a video, the editor wants to indicate good and bad examples to the audience.
 In that case, the editor needs some way to communicate that to the audience.

 Ticks and crosses are a great way to emphasize an example in the content.